aryan25bai10560/aryan.25bai10560-Digital-Literacy-Project/task-4-email-etiqeutte/social-media-checklist.md

 2.Think before posting anything on social media and ensure that it reflects positively on you.

-3.Use it for your personal developement and networking by joining different groups, channels and exploring more ooportunities.
+3.Use it for your personal developement and networking by joining different groups, channels and exploring more opportunities.

 4.Comment respectfully and build a good online reputation.